Common Medicare Wellness Visit Questions

 But how does a Medicare Wellness exam differ from that annual physical you’ve been getting for years?

 It’s simple.
 As we age, the priorities of our health care change, too.
 When patients — even very healthy ones — get to late 60s and beyond, they need to discuss more with their medical team than just screenings.
 Today, the medical community realizes that planning ahead can help manage Medicare patients’ potential concerns, including hearing and vision loss, depression and progression of chronic disease.
-This is important to staying health longer.
+This can make a key difference in staying healthy longer.

 It’s important for people to set their priorities as they age to maximize both quality and quantity of life.
-This discussion can be kicked off at the “Welcome to Medicare” visit available in the first year of eligibility, or at an annual wellness visit.
-If you’re of Medicare age, don’t hesitate to call for your appointment.
+This discussion can be kicked off at the “Welcome to Medicare” visit available during the first year you are enrolled in Medicare, or at an annual wellness visit.
+If you’re of Medicare age, don’t hesitate to call for your appointment, which can be conducted in-person.
 Similarly, if you have parents or loved ones on Medicare, it is important to encourage them to schedule their appointment.

 Scheduling a Medicare Wellness Visit is simple: